RetrievalAttention: Accelerating Long-Context LLM Inference via Vector Retrieval: Design

 \section{\sysname{} Design}

-In this work, we focus on the acceleration of token generation and assume the prefill of the long-context prompt is done in advance, which is widely supported by existing LLM service providers (e.g., context caching~\cite{contextcaching} or separation of prefill and decoding~\cite{splitwise,mooncake}).
+In this work, we focus on the acceleration of token generation and assume the prefill of the long-context prompt is done in advance, which is widely supported by existing LLM service providers (e.g., context caching~\citep{contextcaching} or separation of prefill and decoding~\citep{splitwise,mooncake}).

-We propose \sysname{} that leverages attention-aware vector search to accurately approximate attention computation by CPU-GPU co-execution. \autoref{fig:design} shows the overall design of \sysname{}.
+We propose \sysname{} that leverages attention-aware vector search to approximate attention computation by CPU-GPU co-execution accurately. \autoref{fig:design} shows the overall design of \sysname{}.
 Based on our observation in \S\ref{sec:motivation_sparse}, We derive an approximated attention by selectively retrieving relevant key-value vectors while discarding those that are negligible(\S\ref{sec:design_approx}).
-To efficiently supports long context, we offload most KV vectors to the CPU memory, build vector indexes, and use attention-aware vector search to find critical tokens. (\S\ref{sec:design_vector}).
-To better exploit the GPU devices, we leverage the attention scores obtained in the prefill phase to select a proportion of KV cache that are consistently important during the decoding phase and persist them on GPU devices. \sysname{} computes partial attention with dynamically retrieved from CPU memory and persistent key-value vectors in GPU memory in parallel, and finally combine them together(\S\ref{sec:design_pattern}).
+To efficiently support long context, we offload most KV vectors to the CPU memory, build vector indexes, and use attention-aware vector search to find critical tokens. (\S\ref{sec:design_vector}).
+To better exploit the GPU devices, we leverage the attention scores obtained in the prefill phase to select a proportion of KV cache that is consistently important during the decoding phase and persist them on GPU devices. \sysname{} computes partial attention with dynamically retrieved from CPU memory and persistent key-value vectors in GPU memory in parallel and finally combines them together(\S\ref{sec:design_pattern}).